-Judge Judith C. Chirlin (Ret’d), Executive Director.
+Judge Judith C. Chirlin (Ret’d), is the WJC Executive Director.
 Judge Judith C. Chirlin was appointed to the Los Angeles Superior Court in 1985.
 She is a graduate of The George Washington University (BA in Political Science), Rutgers University (MA in Politics from the Eagleton Institute of Politics) and the USC Law School (JD).

 Over the years, Judge Chirlin has been involved in numerous efforts to improve the legal system and the administration of justice in California, throughout the nation and around the world.
 In 1984 she designed and from 1984 through the present, has participated in seminars called “So You Want to be a Judge” for women’s, minority and other bar associations throughout the state.
 Those seminars have been widely recognized as having demystified the process of judicial appointments in California and having resulted in significantly increased diversity in judicial appointments throughout the state.
 Judge Chirlin has also been called upon to consult on judicial selection in other states, discuss judicial selection on panels at national meetings and testify before the United States Senate Judiciary Committee on the subject of diversity in judicial appointments.